978 words

 Labels and Annotations#

-Helm labels everything it manages to track ownership precisely.
+Helm labels everything it touches so it can track ownership down to the detail.

 Added automatically: